Johnnydev001/Johnnydev001/README.md

     3D modeling
     UI design

-🔭 I’m currently working on a web fitness tracker with NuxtJS, MongoDB, and SCSS (it will be made public in the future)
+🔭 I’m currently working on some personal projects, to improve my knowledge in Vue/Nuxt and React Native.

 🌱 I’m currently improving my knowledge of VueJS and SCSS.